basho/basho_docs/source/languages/en/riakee/cookbooks/Multi-Data-Center-Replication-Operations-New.md

 Starts or stops a fullsync.

 If the application configuration `fullsync_on_connect` is set to false, a fullsync needs to be started manually.
 This is also used to periodically fullsync using a cron job.
-While a fullsync is in progress, a start command is ignored; a message is printed.
+While a fullsync is in progress, a start command is ignored; a message is logged.

 * *Syntax* `riak-repl fullsync start <sink_clustername>`
 * *Syntax* `riak-repl fullsync stop <sink_clustername>`